 A bone mineral density test determines how rich your bones are in minerals such as calcium and phosphorus.
 The higher the mineral content, the denser and stronger your bones are and the less likely they are to break easily.

-Bone mineral density testing is done to find out if you have osteoporosis or are at risk of developing it.
+Bone mineral density testing is done to find out if you have osteoporosis or may be at risk of developing it.
 Osteoporosis is a condition in which the bones become less dense and their structure deteriorates, making them fragile and prone to fracture (break).
 Osteoporosis is common, especially in older Australians.
-It has no symptoms and is often not detected until a fracture occurs, which can be devastating for older people in terms of their general health, independence and ability to get around.
+It has no symptoms and is often not detected until a fracture occurs, which can be devastating for older people in terms of their general health, pain, independence and ability to get around.

 Bone mineral density testing can also detect osteopenia, an intermediate stage of bone loss between normal bone density and osteoporosis.